-Value engineering (VE) has saved MoDOT over \$270 million since 1988.
+Value engineering (VE) has saved MoDOT over \$277 million since 1988.
 VE achieves savings at the design phase and at the construction phase of a project.
 VE utilizes a team approach to refine the purpose and need and then develop innovative and creative ideas, which result in project savings while optimizing project performance.
 The VE team is usually independent from the project core team and includes participants from various disciplines both from within and outside of MoDOT.
+VE studies are done on projects at all stages of development, from the concept stage to final design and during construction.